kubevirt/kubevirt/docs/observability/metrics.md

 ### kubevirt_vmi_info
 Information about VirtualMachineInstances.
 Type: Gauge.

+### kubevirt_vmi_io_pressure_seconds
+Time tasks were delayed due to lack of IO resources.
+Type can be some or full (some is the walltime for some (one or more) tasks while full is the walltime for all tasks).
+Type: Counter.

 ### kubevirt_vmi_last_api_connection_timestamp_seconds
 Virtual Machine Instance last API connection timestamp.
 Including VNC, console, portforward, SSH and usbredir connections.
 Type: Gauge.